Build-A-Bear Workshop: Product mix

 Beyond the built bears, the store carried other merchandise, "Bearaphenalia," to encourage repeat business.
 These items included candy, greeting cards, jewelry, stationery, stickers, and t-shirts.
 Also, the stores had a photo booth that converts the pictures into stickers.
 For the video game Kinectimals: Now with Bears!, it released four bears with scan tags, consisting of Champ Bear, Colorful Hearts Bear, Endless Hearts Teddy and Peace & Hearts Bear.

+Fox Business reporting described some outrage from adult-themed bears, available online only, after they were introduced in January 2024, under a push into the "kidulting" trend, where nostalgic adults would seek out items or experiences that reflect childhood memories.